International Student Orientation

 When do I have to pay for tuition?

 Students will receive a tuition and fee bill after registering for classes.
 For more information regarding tuition and fees, visit the Bursar Office webpage.
-For information about payment deadlines, students can consult the corresponding Academic Calendar for Summer or Fall.
+For information about payment deadlines, students can consult the corresponding Academic Calendar for Spring.

-What are UTD policies concerning face masks, international travel, and COVID-19 vaccinations?
+What are UT Dallas policies concerning face masks, international travel, and COVID-19 vaccinations?

-Face masks: UTD encourages members of the University community to follow the Center for Disease Control and Prevention’s guidelines for the use of masks.
-If you are immunocompromised, we highly recommend wearing a face mask for International Student Orientation.
+Face masks: If you are immunocompromised, we highly recommend wearing a face mask for International Student Orientation.

-Vaccination: The COVID-19 vaccination is not mandatory at UTD.
-However, UTD faculty, staff and students are highly encouraged to get vaccinated against COVID-19.
-Students can book an appointment to get the vaccine on campus through the Health Center Patient Portal or a local vaccine provider.
+Vaccination: The COVID-19 vaccination is not mandatory at UT Dallas.
+However, UT Dallas faculty, staff and students can get vaccinated against COVID-19 by finding a local vaccine provider.

 I am concerned about travel restrictions or delay on my arrival, can I enroll in courses online?